-The Project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province.
-The Company first signed an MOU with WIN in 1999 which was renewed when the Project was re-activated in 2013.
-Avalon management has been keeping WIN leadership informed on Project activities and remains committed to fulfilling its community consultation obligations and partnering with WIN on business opportunities and providing training for community members.
-The Company has also initiated dialogue with the Métis Nation of Ontario which holds Aboriginal rights in the area.
+The project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province.
+The Company first signed an MOU with WIN in 1999 which was renewed when the project was re-activated in 2013.
+Avalon management has been keeping WIN leadership informed on project activities and remains committed to fulfilling its community consultation obligations and partnering with WIN on business opportunities and providing training for community members.
+The Company has also initiated dialogue with the Métis Nation of Ontario which holds Indigenous rights in the area.
 Engagement is ongoing with local Indigenous communities, regulators, and local government who continue to be supportive of the project.

-Results of the packer testwork received during the Quarter confirmed initial expectations that the local rock has low hydraulic permeability, and thus a low risk of water inflow from the English River into the pit.
+Results of recent packer testwork confirmed initial expectations that the local rock has low hydraulic permeability, and thus a low risk of water inflow from the English River into the pit.
 Additional tests will be completed during Feasibility Study work planned for 2019-20 to confirm these initial results.
 Groundwater samples were also collected for analysis.
-A report received during the Quarter from environmental consultants Knight Piesold confirmed that historical environmental baseline data is comparable to the present site conditions and thus can be utilized for future permitting.
+A report received from environmental consultants, Knight Piesold, confirmed that historical environmental baseline data is comparable to the present site conditions and thus can be utilized for future permitting.
 This avoids repeating baseline data collection with consequent cost savings and reduced risk of delays.

 The additional data collection also confirmed that there are no species at risk at site.
-Fisheries data collected will allow trade off studies in the next project phase in an effort to identify a more cost effective tailing management area.
+Fisheries data collected will allow trade off studies in the next project phase in an effort to identify a more cost effective tailings management area.
+Much of this data will also be utilized for the design of a bulk sampling program and the associated permit applications in the near term.
 Alternate routes were evaluated for a hydro-electric power line to the site, and a scope of work was prepared for a detailed study of the selected route.
+Work to complete the power line route study will get underway once funding is available.